 - Career opportunities in aging and geriatrics

 Students are encouraged to network with faculty, research staff and each other to promote common interests in aging.
-Students from all program sites attend a dinner in Los Angeles at the end of the program as well as an event at the American Geriatrics Society annual meeting.
+MSTAR alumni attending the AGS Annual Meeting are invited to a yearly dinner.
 Students are also encouraged to maintain contact with the program, their mentors and fellow MSTAR students after program completion.

-A program director will meet with each student approximately two weeks after beginning the program to check in and make sure their project is progressing and their mentor is providing sufficient support.
+A program director meets with students weekly to check in and make sure their project is progressing and their mentor is providing sufficient support.
 Students will be asked to complete evaluations of the weekly seminars they attend.
 At the end of the summer, site directors meet individually with students to elicit their opinions about all aspects of the program.
 We use this information to modify and improve our program continuously.

 The MSTAR Program is possible through generous support from: